reevoo/logstasher/README.md

 "site":"internal","@timestamp":"2013-04-30T13:00:46.354500+00:00","@version":"1"}
 ```

 From there, it's trivial to forward them to your logstash indexer.
-You can even
-use the included redis log device to send the logs directly to a redis broker
-instead.

 ## Installation